DandyLyons/DandyLyons.github.io/content/Topics/Dreams/index.md

 To dream is necessary, but it is not enough.
 Without nourishment, any dream will die on the vine.
 We must [[Dream.
 Build.
 Ship!#Build.|build]], and we must [[Dream.
 Build.
 Ship!#Ship!|ship]], and more often than not, even that will not be enough.

 To dream is to mourn.
-Inevitably, your dreams will fail.
+Inevitably, most of your dreams will fail.

 But to dream, to truly dream is to [[Hope|hope]].